avi-narayanan/singer-identifier/README.md

 # Singer Identifier
 One shot learning to identify the voice of a singer using transfer learning based on VGGish architecture

+## Problem Statement
+As a singer, I tend to record a lot of songs (bhajans specificaly, [songs like these](https://www.youtube.com/watch?v=0w6xY3CN-j8)) on my phone, sang by other singers and myself alike.
+The result is a jumble of songs with generic names like "My Recording 67.wav".
+My loved ones would often ask me to send songs that I have sung and I found it very difficult to find anything in this mess.
+I took the opportunity to solve this problem with machine learning.

+## Methodology

+### TL;DR
+I used voice recordings that I had gathered on my phone over the last year (total of ~350 bhajans, ~80 were sang by me).
+I developed a [simple html/js tool](https://github.com/avi-narayanan/singer-identifier/tree/master/Song%20Annotator) that would help annotate the songs, shared subsets of the data to close friends and family members and within a few weeks had a usable dataset.
+I then converted the dataset into 4 second spectrograms that could be fed into a deep neural net based on VGGish model.

+I used two different methods to identify my voice in a given snipet of audio
+- Generalizable model - <br />Used a siamese network to train a model that generates a "fingerprint" of a given singer.
+New audio samples are compared to the fingerprint using a distance metric and is classified as my voice if the distance is within a defined threshold
+- Non Generalizable model
+  - Binary Classifier - Trained a model that predicts whether a given spectrogram is my voice or not
+  - Multi-class Classifier - Trained a model that that predicts whether a given spectrogram is one or many different singers present in the dataset

 ## References
 * Keras Implementations of VGGish : https://github.com/DTaoo/VGGish
 * Gemmeke, J. et. al., [AudioSet: An ontology and human-labelled dataset for audio events](https://research.google.com/pubs/pub45857.html), ICASSP 2017